Skip to main content

 docker compose start

-β€’ Starts stopped services
+β€’ Starts previously stopped containers for the project

 docker compose run